 - 1.G.1.1 Each Association or Club that organizes an Indoor, Outdoor or Air Rifle Open Championship shall provide a complete graded list of the scores recorded by each individual competitor in such Championship.
-The details to be provided shall include TSNZ number, Preferred First Name, Surname, Club, and total score achieved. - 1.G.1.2 One copy of the results detailed in Clause 1.G.1.1 shall be forwarded to the Administration Officer with the Levies detailed in Clause 1.A.3 of the TSNZ Constitution. - 1.G.1.3 Upon receipt of the results detailed in Clause 1.G.1.1, the Administration Officer shall forward one copy to each member of the appropriate Island Selection Panel.
+The details to be provided shall include TSNZ number, Preferred First Name, Surname, Club, and total score achieved. - 1.G.1.2 One copy of the results detailed in Clause 1.G.1.1 shall be forwarded to the Executive Officer with the Levies detailed in Clause 1.A.3 of the TSNZ Constitution.